Uniswap/org-v1/src/pages/docs/v2/01-smart-contracts/01-architecture.md

 <br />
 <Link to='/docs/v2/smart-contracts/exchange-erc-20'>Reference documentation (ERC-20)</Link>

-Exchanges serve two primary purposes: serving as automated market makers, and keeping track of pool token balances.
+Exchanges have two primary purposes: serving as automated market makers and keeping track of pool token balances.
 They also expose data which can be used to build decentralized price oracles.

 # Periphery